dereklstinson/gocudnn/README.md

 Also, I was thinking about adding the clips of the documentation commented out next to the functions.
 I think it would be easier to code if one is able to see what everything does without having to search for it in the documentation.

+## Other Notes

+1. I took errors.go from unixpickle/cuda.
+I really didn't want to have to rewrite that error stuff from the cuda runtime api.